 He is currently developing a new research programme on revitalising democracy and civil society in accordance with the aims of the Alfred Landecker Professorship.

 Jonathan’s other current work largely concerns equality, disadvantage, social justice and poverty, as well as applied topics such as public safety, disability, gambling and the regulation of recreational drugs.

 In April 2021, Jonathan presented a masterclass webinar on COVID-19 vaccines and safety, evaluating the policymaking decisions that were made in the fight against the virus and the risks that had to be considered.
 Watch below.

 Do you need to interact with, understand and interpret policy as part of your job?
 Take the opportunity to learn from Jonathan.
 Discover more about the Values and Public Policy: Political Philosophy in Practice online short course.

-Clare Leaver - Associate Professor of Economics and Public Policy
+Clare Leaver - Professor of Economics and Public Policy

-Clare Leaver is an Associate Professor of Economics and Public Policy at the Blavatnik School of Government and teaches on the Economics for Public Policy online short course.
+Clare Leaver is a Professor of Economics and Public Policy at the Blavatnik School of Government and teaches on the Economics for Public Policy online short course.
 She is also a Fellow of University College, Oxford.